Detecting Bladder Cancer With a Urine Test

 Urine tests like cytology offer a less invasive option but sacrifice reliability.
 Cytology also struggles to detect early-stage bladder cancer because cancer cells don't show up in the urine in high quantities early on.

-A Non-Invasive Option for Detecting Bladder Cancer
+A Non-Invasive Option for Bladder Cancer Test

-If you think you may have bladder cancer, you might wonder if a non-invasive blood test can detect the disease.
+If you think you may have symptoms of bladder cancer, you might wonder if a non-invasive blood test can detect the disease.
 While no blood test for bladder cancer currently exists, you can benefit from a similar non-invasive option: a urine test that checks for genetic signatures of bladder cancer.

 Cxbladder is a collection of non-invasive urine tests that help detect bladder cancer by measuring the quantities of five genetic biomarkers present in higher quantities in the urine of patients with bladder cancer.